-Now more than ever, Australian and New Zealand organizations are looking for ways to work smarter, especially when it comes to managing property assets.
+Now more than ever, Australian and New Zealand organisations are looking for ways to work smarter, especially when it comes to managing property assets.
 Many businesses are looking closely at how they operate, and what changes need to be made to face the ‘new normal’ presented by Covid-19.
 There will be greater emphasis on making use of quality data when investing wisely in assets and their management.

-Asset management tools and processes are adapting to the modern, digital era, but a surprising number of organizations are still using spreadsheets instead of harnessing the kind of technology that's needed for complex asset structures.
+Asset management tools and processes are adapting to the modern, digital era, but a surprising number of organisations are still using spreadsheets instead of harnessing the kind of technology that's needed for complex asset structures.
 Why?
 Because they're simple to use and all the data is there - even if that data is not accurate and it’s not easy to find the answer you’re looking for.

 It's also an evolutionary thing; for so many years now, spreadsheets have been used to create asset registers.
 And they grow over time, because spreadsheets are almost limitless.
 What started out with 10 assets grows to 100, then 1000, and the spreadsheet continues to be used to manage large asset registers because they are so easy to use.